steven-halla/casino_hell/README.md

 ####   BLACK JACK THOMAS NPC IS WORKING AS INTENDED IN REGARDS TO MOVING DRUING MESSAGES DURING TALKIGNA AND AFTER BATTLE
 ####
 ####

+if we dont lick our hands and fingers clean they take it as an insult and they add more peppers and other awful things, always leave with your hands and fingers clean.
+If you try to leave with dirty hands you'll be licked clean like a cat, please don't make us do it.